logaretm/vee-validate/docs/content/guide/handling-forms.md

 ## Initial Values

-Since with vee-validate you don't use `v-model` often to track your values, the `Form` component allows you to define the starting values for your fields, by default all fields start with `undefined` as a value.
+Since with vee-validate you don't have to use `v-model` to track your values, the `Form` component allows you to define the starting values for your fields, by default all fields start with `undefined` as a value.

 Using the `initialValues` prop you can send an object that contains the field names as keys and their values: